argon7/TrabalhosES2/EmailGWIntegration/README.md

 - Is the customer saved in the database after invoking the save method?

-Finally, since the repository is under the programmer's control, he/she may decide that the real component contribution is higher than the stub counterpart for testing purposes.
+Finally, since the com.es2.repository is under the programmer's control, he/she may decide that the real component contribution is higher than the stub counterpart for testing purposes.

-The next step is to integrate the repository with the real CustomerController.
+The next step is to integrate the com.es2.repository with the real CustomerController.

 ## Mocks or Stubs